Zika Virus

 Timing of Specimen Collection

-Serum and urine specimens for PCR testing should be collected as soon as possible after symptom onset, but no later than 14 days following onset of illness.
-Pregnant women should also have serum and urine collected for PCR as soon as possible following symptom onset or last potential exposure (if asymptomatic), but because viremia can persist longer in this patient group, these can be done up to 12 weeks following symptom onset or last potential exposure to Zika virus (if asymptomatic).
+For pregnant women, serum and urine should be collected for ZIKV PCR testing as soon as possible following symptom onset or the last potential exposure (if asymptomatic).
+As these patients may have a prolonged viremia, specimens can be collected for ZIKV PCR testing for up to 12 weeks following symptom onset or last potential exposure to ZIKV (if asymptomatic).

 Limitations

-Hemolysed, icteric, lipemic or microbial contaminated sera or plasma are not recommended for testing.
+Hemolysed, icteric, lipemic or microbial contaminated sera or plasma are not acceptable for testing.

 Storage and Transport